-The house at 86 Stanhope Street, Malvern is situated on the south side of Stanhope Street and has a modest setback from the street frontage.
-The front elevation is clearly visible behind a metal picket fence with solid piers.
+The house at 92 Stanhope Street, Malvern is situated on the corner of Grace Street and has a modest setback from both street frontages.
+The house is designed to address both street frontages and is clearly visible behind a modern timber picket fence.
+The entrance to the house is located at the splayed corner of the property.

-This single-storey brick (overpainted) house has a balustraded parapet façade with Victorian Italianate detailing consisting of a cornice with frieze of consoles and patera.
-Chimney cornices are typical of the era and tall, crowned terracotta chimney pots are present on the front pair of chimneys, while behind the parapet are hipped roof forms.
-Two double-hung windows, two small niches and the front door are located on the north façade under the front verandah.
-The projecting bay has three double-hung segment-arch windows.
-The front verandah has a bullnose roof form (not original), clad with corrugated iron, supported on cast iron columns and frieze.
-The floor is paved with quarry and encaustic mosaic tiles.
+This single-storey rendered brick house has a parapeted and balustraded façade with Victorian Italianate detailing consisting of a prominent semicircular pediment containing shell and mask motifs and acroteria, name plate, urns, and cornice with frieze of consoles and patera.
+Chimney cornices are typical of the era, while behind the parapet are hipped roof forms.
+Double-hung windows are located on both the north and east façades under the return verandah, two small niches are located either side of the window on the north façade, and the front door (with top and side lights) is located on the eastern elevation.
+The projecting bays to the north and east have three double-hung segment-arch windows.
+The return verandah has an ogee-profile roof form, clad with corrugated iron, supported on cast iron columns and frieze.
+The verandah floor is paved with encaustic mosaic tiles.